Kunal-kakkar06/crisis-iq/README.md

 CrisisIQ is an AI-powered disaster management system that ensures **fast, fair, and explainable allocation of life-saving resources** during emergencies.

-Unlike traditional dashboards, CrisisIQ acts as a **decision-making and execution system**, helping authorities respond intelligently in real time.
+Unlike traditional dashboards, CrisisIQ acts as a Decision-making and execution system**, helping authorities respond intelligently in real time.

 ---